Intro to the InfluxDB 3 Processing Engine

 - Plugin Development with Python: Write a Python plugin to handle data transformation and alerting based on custom logic.

-- Working with Triggers: Learn to create and set triggers based on real time data transformation or running custom jobs at set intervals or triggered via HTTP requests.
+- Working with Triggers: Create and configure triggers based on real-time data changes, scheduled intervals, or incoming HTTP requests.

 - Common Use Cases and how to: